 Many emotions have to be discarded as unproductive or even harmful.
 And we have to learn to think of things from the other person’s perspective and to think without so much emotion: to do what is right for the children and not to pursue our own feelings of hurt or anger since we , as the parents, have to be more matured.
 We have to remember that the goal in life is to preserve shalom bayit for the newly married couple even when it means compromising on your own relationship with your child…..to a certain degree.
 There is of course a limit to everything.
 If anyone is abusive in a relationship or is really on a wrong path, things are different and have to be related to differently.

 But we have to learn and to practice not to be quick to judge anyone.
-And we have to learn to cope with our own insecurities and inadequacies and constantly keep in mind that any encounter we have in life is to teach us something, to help us improve ourselves and to grow spiritually.
+We tend to interpret things people say or do based on our own filters and emotions and past experiences.
+But very often those reactions are not accurate.
+We have to learn to cope with our own insecurities and inadequacies and constantly keep in mind that any encounter we have in life is to teach us something, to help us improve ourselves and to grow spiritually.
 Inlaw relationships are especially good for that!

 You may have always felt you would be the best mother in law, or father in law, in the world.
 But when your child is actually married, the reality may become a bit different.
 Suddenly you could feel jealous, hurt, rejected….sounds childish?
 But that is what life is all about.
 The things you never expected to happen suddenly happen.
 Reactions you never imagined you would have may suddenly take over.
 The same negative reactions you saw your parents go through or your inlaws go through you find yourself having as well and it eats you up…but you can’t help it.
 Or, perhaps the better way to put it is that it becomes difficult to help yourself.
 It requires tremendous work on one’s emotions and middot.